UFRed2Green/Red2Green/README.md

 ## Getting Started (Project)

 ### Step 0.
 Environment Setup
-Before running anything, create a copy of the file .env.example and call it .env in the root directory.
+Before running anything, create a copy of the file .env.example within the server directory and call it .env.
 ```bash
 cp .env.example .env
 ```